sing-group/seda/seda-docs/source/operations.rst

 - *Fragment length*: the fragment length or number of columns in which sequences are divided.
 The *’Remove line breaks’* option specifies that sequences should not be fragmented.
 - *Line breaks*: the type of line breaks, which can be *‘Windows‘* or *‘Unix‘*.
-- *Case*: the case of the sequences. *‘Original‘* means that original case in input sequences is kept and *‘Lower case’* and *‘Upper case’* allows converting sequences to lower or upper case bases respectively.
+- *Case*: the case of the sequences. *‘Original‘* means that original case in input sequences is kept and *‘Lower case’* and *‘Upper case’* allows converting sequences to lower or upper case respectively.

 .. figure:: images/operations/reformat-file/1.png
    :align: center